 Link everything together.
 Internal links between intent pages, category pages, and product pages create a navigable structure that both shoppers and search engines can follow.

-When done right, each new intent page doesn't just capture its own traffic - it strengthens the topical authority of your entire category, lifting rankings across related pages.
+When done right, each new intent page doesn't just capture its own traffic - provided the content is genuinely useful and distinct, it can strengthen the topical authority of your broader category, helping to lift rankings across related pages.

-Google's 2024 and 2025 core updates have made one thing clear: pages that exist only for SEO without providing genuine value get filtered out.
+Google's 2024 and 2025 core updates have made one thing clear: pages that exist only for SEO without providing genuine value risk being filtered out under systems like the helpful content update.
 The long tail opportunity is real, but only if each page earns its place.

 This means every intent page needs to be genuinely useful.
 It should contain product information the shopper cannot find on the generic category page.
 It should answer the specific question embedded in the query.
 And it should make it easy to buy the right product.